 Chocolate tiffin tips

-- Line your baking tray with non-stick baking paper for easy removal.
+- Line your baking tray (brownie baking tin) - with non-stick baking paper or parchment for easy removal.

-- When melting your chocolate in a bain mare (a bowl above boiling water), make sure the bottom of the bowl does not touch the water or the chocolate will seize and go grainy.
+- Melt the chocolate - When melting your chocolate in a bain mare (a heatproof bowl above simmering water), make sure the bottom of the bowl does not touch the water, or the chocolate will seize and go grainy.
+You could also melt the chocolate in slow bursts at a low heat in the microwave.

 - 20 cm x 20 cm (8 x 8 inches) baking tray or brownie pan